 Why it matters:

-This metric will show how much revenue each sales rep has brought in during a certain period.
+This report will show how much revenue each sales rep has brought in during a certain period.
 This information can be shared with the entire sales team as a way to recognize top performers and motivate lower-ranking sellers to up their game.

-Start creating effective pipeline reports today
+Start creating effective sales pipeline reports today

 A sales pipeline report is an essential tool for sales managers, providing them with a comprehensive overview of the current sales situation.